Skip to content

 Biography

-I am also involved in Dying 2 Talk, an AHRC-funded project that works directly with children and young people to co-produce tools that help facilitate conversations about death, dying, and bereavement.
-By developing accessible and age-appropriate resources, this work aims to support young people in navigating difficult emotional topics and improving their psychological wellbeing.
+Dr Bryant also contributes to Dying 2 Talk, an AHRC-funded programme that works with children and young people to co-produce evidence-based resources to support conversations about death, dying, and bereavement.

 Research